divyansh0x0/csproject_2024_25/README.md

 # Image Quality Modifier

-The **Image Quality Modifier** app is a simple, efficient tool designed for adjusting image resolution.
+The **Image Quality Modifier** app is a simple, efficient tool designed for adjusting JPEG image resolution and compression quality.
 This application provides a fast and convenient way to resize images without relying on complex software or online tools, making it especially helpful for tasks like mass online registrations where images must meet specific size requirements.

 ## Features